 The final phase is the launch phase.
 This stage involves the patient going back to their work and family knowing they have the support they need when they need it.

 Addiction is a terrible disease that robs you of your ability to enjoy life, but help is available.
-Blueprints for Recovery will give you the tools you need to move past your dependence issues.
+The PAC Program will give you the tools you need to move past your dependence issues.
 Call us today and take the first step in fighting back.

 If you or a loved one needs help, please call us at